Shipping to the UAE

 Expats who have residence status and want to drive will need to get a valid UAE driver’s licence.

-To replace your UK licence with a UAE licence you will need to undergo an eye test and provide various documents, including your passport, foreign licence and legal translation of the licence.
+To replace your UK licence with a UAE equivalent, you will need to undergo an eye test and provide various documents, including your passport, foreign licence and legal translation of the licence.

 It is strictly forbidden to drink and drive.
 If caught you can expect to receive a jail sentence and a hefty fine.

-Travelling by public bus is both comfortable (air conditioned) and reasonably priced and services operate 24 hours per day.
+Travelling by public transport is both comfortable (air conditioned) and reasonably priced and services operate 24 hours per day.

 For those who are put off by the driving conditions, taxis are also plentiful and an affordable mode of transport around the cities.